 Other business areas that are critical to building your Product Leadership muscles include:

 - Product and portfolio strategy

 - Contract negotiation

 Having domain knowledge means having a clear understanding of your industry and your users’ pains and use-cases.

-Of the four pillars of a Product Leader, domain knowledge is the only one that doesn’t transfer from industry to industry.
-For example, I’ve been in the software industry all my career, but that’s just technical knowledge.
-My domain knowledge has moved around from manufacturing automation to enterprise data management, to eCommerce, to Energy.
-Each time, the problem I’m trying to solve is very different, because the use cases are different.
+Of the four pillars of Product Leadership, domain knowledge is the only one that doesn’t transfer from industry to industry.
+For example, I’ve been in the software industry my entire career, but that’s just technical knowledge.
+My domain knowledge has moved around from manufacturing automation to enterprise data management, to eCommerce to Climate Tech.
+Each time, the problem I’m trying to solve is very different because the use-cases are different.